gyrogami logo

 Categories: Experiences and daily life; Humor and sarcasm

-We have long since graduated from engraving stone tablets and even physically writing with a pen or pencil as our computers have all but usurped penmanship.
+We have graduated from engraving stone tablets and even physically writing with a pen or pencil as our computers have all but usurped penmanship.
+The faster technology changes the less lifespan it has.
 Stone tablets have lasted for millennia whereas paper has a few centuries and electronic media a few years.
-The faster technology changes the less lifespan it has, both from a longevity and an evolution standpoint.
-Vinyls lasted how many decades?
-CDs one or two, DVDs are already out, and planned obsolescence drives consumerism beyond unsustainable levels.
+Planned obsolescence ensures consumerism is unsustainable.

-However and whyever the information is recorded, it has to be both organized and catalogued in order to find it.
-Basically there are three steps: record it, organize/store it, and make the metadata available to searches (google, library card catalogue, index, etc.).
+Recorded information has to be both organized and catalogued.
+Basically there are three steps: record it, organize/store it, and provide the metadata's location to yourself, google, and library card catalogue in order to find it again.

 I didn't even remember doing it - must have been a serious case of denial or repression.

-I experiment with lots of chains.
-There are test and prototype sections all over my shop.
-Some may be with the parent weave, the jump rings, scrap pile, or another six places.
+I experiment with many weaves.
+There are test and prototype chain sections everywhere.
+Some may be with the parent weave, jump rings, scrap pile, or elsewhere.
 It would be nice to organize it better but it seems to work.
 The key part: As long as I know that I have it!

-Recently I was making a """new""" chain.
-After planning and testing numerous ring and wire sizes, I stumbled upon my completely forgotten previous attempt.
-Well, I proved all over again which sizes would and wouldn't work.
+Recently I was making a "new" chain.
+After testing numerous ring and wire sizes, I stumbled upon my forgotten previous attempts.
+I proved which sizes would and wouldn't work, again.
 Dumbass!
-I didn't even remember doing it - must have been a serious case of denial or repression.
-There was no record in my log book, either.
-Double and triple dumbass!!
+I didn't remember doing it - must have been a serious case of denial or repression.
+There was no record in my notes, either.

-It would have been irrelevant whether or not I found the chain section since it was the information that mattered.
-I know this is a one-time occurrence.
-I'll never do it for this weave again.
-But there are many hundreds of weaves....
+Finding the chain section was secondary since it was the information that mattered.
+I'll never let happen for this weave again.
+But there are many hundreds of weaves.

 Often we find ourselves wondering what notes are important when faced with the unknown.
-All facts and figures are the best default because throwing away useless words is far easier than trying to remember.
+Facts and figures are the best default.
+However, any information may prove helpful.
+Discarding information is far easier than trying to remember.
+Write away, use a smartphone, or take notes on a laptop.
+Not just for you but so someone else can follow it.

 Posted by M: January 25, 2021